felipefacundes/catt-gui/README.md

 # catt-gui

-A control GUI for Chromecasts written using Zenity
+A control GUI for Chromecasts written using Zenity, catt api and pychromecast.

 ----